GSB-Deleven/mkdocs-material/README.md

 Todo:

-- [ ] add / sendCommandFeedback false
+- [ ] add '/gamerule sendCommandFeedback false'
     will affect "whether the feedback from commands executed by a player should show up in chat."